ARUGA0106/OSAF/docs/OSAF MODEL/conclusion.md

 - **SSDLC Methodology:** Provided a thorough breakdown of how to integrate security into each SDLC phase, offering actionable checklists derived from leading security frameworks.

 ### What Is Not Covered
-While the article addresses essential aspects of SSDLC, several areas warrant further exploration:
+While the Model addresses essential aspects of SSDLC, several areas warrant further exploration:

 - **Real-World Case Studies:** Specific examples of organizations successfully implementing SSDLC could provide practical insights.
 - **Emerging Technologies:** The impact of new technologies, such as DevSecOps, AI in security testing, and cloud security practices, was not addressed.